-New York has first daily drop in coronavirus deaths, Cuomo announces, as military personnel head to NYC
+New York has first daily drop in coronavirus deaths, Cuomo announces, as military heads to NYC

 "This is going to be our Pearl Harbor moment, our 9/11 moment,’’ U.S. Surgeon General Jerome Adams told “Fox News Sunday.”

-This is a developing story.
-Check back soon for updates.
+Almost 250,000 people have recovered from the virus, which is spread by microscopic droplets from coughs or sneezes.
+The virus causes mild to moderate symptoms in most but for some, especially older adults and the infirm, it can cause pneumonia and lead to death.
+The World Health Organization says 95 percent of the known coronavirus deaths in Europe have been in people over 60.

+The number of people infected in the U.S. has soared to more than 312,000 as the fatalities climbed past 8,500.

 Fox News' Kelly Burke and The Associated Press contributed to this report.